 In the process of this procedure, your dentist will start by taking an x-ray.
 After taking an x-ray, the root canal dentist will clean out your tooth.
 Using anesthesia, the dentist will ensure your comfort and numbness.
 Once you are adequately numbed, they’ll remove decayed tooth structure that was damaged by the infection.
 After they’ve cleaned out the inside of your tooth, the dentist will reach the affected nerve.
 The pain experienced from the infection is a result of the infection reaching the nerve, or the pulp.
 The dentist will remove the pulp while keeping the tooth perfectly intact.

 As the final step, your root canal dentist will place a temporary filling, until the next appointment where they’ll place a crown to protect your tooth.
 And with that, your tooth will have been saved.

 The Cost of Root Canal Therapy in Lincoln, NE

 There are a few factors that can affect the cost of a root canal.
 Fortunately, this procedure is cheaper than replacing your tooth after a tooth extraction.
 Extraction usually requires the placement of an implant or bridge, increasing the cost significantly.

 The best way to determine the cost of root canal therapy is to see us so that we can give you a definitive diagnosis based on your case.
 We can give you a more accurate cost so that you won’t be left up in the air.
 If you would like to contact us and get an estimate for your treatment, contact us by emailing, calling or texting at:

 Frequently Asked Questions about Root Canal Therapy

-During the procedure, you’ll be on anesthetic, so you’ll be numb and shouldn’t feel anything.
-However, mild discomfort can be expected following the procedure.
-If the pain seems excessive, don’t hesitate to let your dentist know, as there may be something else going on.
+A: During the procedure, you’ll be anesthetized, so you will not feel anything.
+Mild discomfort can be expected following the procedure.
+If the pain seems intense, don’t hesitate to let your dentist know, as there may be something else going on.

 Check out the “Root Canal vs. Extraction” video